Baer House (Little Rock, Arkansas)

 The Baer House is a historic house located at 1010 Rock Street in Little Rock, Arkansas.

 Description and history

 It is a simple two-story L-shaped masonry structure, with a cross-gable roof configuration and a porch at the crook of the L. The front-facing gable has Craftsman-style brackets and half-timbering effects.
 The porch has a shed roof, and is supported by groups of short box columns set on tall brick piers, with a brick balustrade.
 The house was designed by the architect Charles L. Thompson, and was built about 1915.

 The house was listed on the National Register of Historic Places on December 22, 1982.
+It was noted to have increased historical significance due to the finding of the original drawings for the home.